 2 admit to manslaughter in NYC house blast; firefighter died

-NEW YORK (AP) — Two men have pleaded guilty to manslaughter in an explosion at a marijuana grow house that killed a New York City fire battalion chief.
+NEW YORK (AP) — Two men have pleaded guilty to manslaughter in an explosion at a marijuana grow house that killed a New York City fire battalion chief, prosecutors said.

-Clark says the leaking gas couldn’t escape through foil-covered windows.
-She says marijuana plants, heaters and fertilizer were found in the home.
+The leaking gas couldn’t escape through its foil-covered second-story windows, Clark said.
+She said marijuana plants, heaters and fertilizer were found in the home.